abcamus/obsidian-sync-vault-ce/README.md

 Sync Vault is an Obsidian vault synchronization plugin based on cloud storage.
 It provides a user-friendly interface that gives you complete control over the synchronization process while ensuring data privacy and security.

+> [!note]
-> [!NOTE] sync-vault-v1.0.0 fully inherits all features from sync-vault-ce — all of which are provided free of charge.
+> sync-vault-v1.0.0 fully inherits all features from sync-vault-ce — all of which are provided free of charge.

 ## ✨ Features